How to Buy UK Gilts: A Step-by-Step Guide

 Gilts have a unique tax advantage that most investors underestimate.

 Capital gains exemption: Individual gilts are exempt from CGT.
 Buy a gilt at £85, hold to maturity, receive £100 — the £15 gain is completely tax-free.
-Corporate bonds and bond funds don't get this treatment.
+Corporate bonds and bond funds do not get this treatment.

 Coupon income: Paid gross (no tax deducted at source), but subject to income tax at your marginal rate.
-Basic-rate taxpayers pay 20%, higher-rate pay 40%.
+Basic-rate taxpayers pay 20%, higher-rate pay 40%, additional-rate pay 45%.

 The ISA solution: Hold gilts in a Stocks & Shares ISA and all of this becomes irrelevant — every penny of income and gain is tax-free.
-With the 2026-27 ISA allowance at £20,000, you could shelter roughly £20,000 of gilts yielding nearly 5% — that's ~£1,000 of tax-free government-backed income annually.
+With the 2026-27 ISA allowance at £20,000, you could shelter £20,000 of 10-year gilts yielding 4.89% — that is ~£978 of tax-free government-backed income annually.

 Accrued interest: When you buy between coupon dates, you pay the seller accrued interest as part of the price.
-This is reclaimable against your tax liability — make sure your platform accounts for it correctly.
+This is reclaimable against your tax liability — make sure your platform's tax voucher accounts for it correctly.
+Most do, but verify.

 Conclusion

-For most investors, the best route is buying individual gilts through a flat-fee platform inside an ISA.
-You get tax-free income, CGT exemption, government backing, and yields that beat most savings accounts by 100+ basis points.
-If you prefer simplicity, IGLT at 0.07% does the job.
-Either way, the hardest part of buying gilts isn't the process — it's deciding you want to own them.
-At these yields, that decision is easier than it's been since 2008.
+For most people, the best route is buying individual gilts through a flat-fee platform inside an ISA.
+You get tax-free income, CGT exemption, government backing, and yields that beat every cash savings account beyond the 5-year mark.
+If you prefer simplicity, IGLT at 0.07% does the job — accept that the fund will not give you a known terminal value the way an individual bond will.
+Either way, the hardest part of buying gilts is not the process.
+It is deciding you want to own them.
+At these yields, that decision is easier than it has been in a generation.

 Frequently Asked Questions